vincenzo-scotti/llm_cstk/README.md

 ## Web API

-In the following, we provide examples of how to use the Web API for chatting and searching.
+In the following, we provide examples of how to use the Web APIs for chatting and searching.

 In the examples, we use the [`requests` library](https://requests.readthedocs.io) for Python, which is part of the requirements.

 ### Chat

 Most of the functionalities are powered using an LLM.
-The code was initially developed to use the [Llama](https://arxiv.org/abs/2302.13971) and [Llama 2](https://arxiv.org/abs/2307.09288) models available through the [`llama-cpp-python`](https://github.com/abetlen/llama-cpp-python/tree/main) library.
+The code was initially developed to use the [Llama](https://arxiv.org/abs/2302.13971) and [Llama 2](https://arxiv.org/abs/2307.09288) models available through the [`llama-cpp-python` library](https://github.com/abetlen/llama-cpp-python/tree/main).
 In most cases, the service hosting the LLM is started transparently.

 The chat-related functionalities are: